 I’ve never met a mom raising a child with autism who did NOT have gut problems: diarrhea, constipation, inability to potty train, abnormal stools, leaky guy – you name it.
 There is just no way around this medical symptom and there’s nothing better you can do for your child than work on healing her gut.

 - Autism interventions can and do work.

-I believe (and peer-reviewed science is starting to back this) that many of the aspects of autism can be healed.
+I believe (and peer-reviewed science is starting to back this) that many of the medical and behavioral challenges of autism can be healed.
 The reason why every child can’t always be healed of everything is that you have to understand what pathways have been impacted, when, how the damage was done and how to undo it.
 This can take years and even then you might not resolve every issue.
 This is why one person’s “miracle cure” is someone else’s “snake oil.”
 I know kids that have been improved by hyperbaric chambers, diet, chelation, Protandim, essential oils, homeopathy, herbalism, ionic foot baths, SonRise Program and about a million other interventions.
 When people say, “Just accept it,” I say, “Just keep looking.”
 Learn how to start.